ansukhorukova/InternCGI/logger/readme.txt

 ./config/ConfigPdoDataBase.php - The file contains information to login into DB

+./config/ConnectToDataBase.php - The file implements connection to DB

 ./controller/LoggerInDB.php - The file implements to write message in DB

 ./controller/LoggerInFileSystem.php - The file implements to write message in file